-- Operate safely in a general chemistry lab environment and recognize the hazards associated with various classes of chemicals. - Operate lab equipment such as thermistors, pH probes, voltmeters, spectrophotometers, hot plates, Bunsen burners, and centrifuges. - Write balanced chemical equations for precipitation, redox, and acid/base reactions. - Perform the steps of an experimental procedure and utilize the measurements and observations to confirm different principles related to General Chemistry. - Perform an acid-base titration and analyze the results to determine the amount of analyte present. - Properly report observed and calculated values with the correct number of significant figures.
+- Operate lab equipment such as thermistors, pH probes, voltmeters, spectrophotometers, hot plates, and centrifuges. - Perform the steps of an experimental procedure and utilize the measurements and observations to confirm different principles related to General Chemistry. - Prepare standard solutions and measure the absorbance to create a Beer's Law Plot.
+Utilize this information to determine the concentration of unknown and experimental solutions. - Perform an acid-base titration and analyze the results to determine the amount of analyte present. - Calibrate a pH probe and determine the pH of sample solutions. - Properly prepare a buffer solution. - Properly report observed and calculated values with the correct number of significant figures.